MicrosoftDocs/SupportArticles-docs/Teams/known-issues/teams-exchange-interaction-issue.md

 > [!NOTE]
 > For the Teams delegation issue, the target mailbox to test is the delegator's mailbox.
 For the Teams calendar App issue, the target mailbox to test is the affected user's mailbox.

-#### Step 2: Verify that the Office 365 Autodiscover V2 service is able to route the Autodiscover requests to the on-premises
+#### Step 2: Verify that the Office 365 Autodiscover V2 service is able to route the Autodiscover requests to on-premises

 Open the Windows PowerShell and run the following command.